Captain Jon Finger –

-Annie studied at the Culinary Institute of America, then worked in the restaurant industry for eight years, training for three of those years under an acclaimed Swiss-born and -raised chef.
+Annie studied at the Culinary Institute of America and has worked in the restaurant industry for years, training for three of those years under an acclaimed Swiss-born and -raised chef.

 She was drawn to the Maine coast from her native Midwest and, after graduating from Michigan State University, she spent three years working in the windjammer fleet, both on deck and in the galley.
 She also sailed for several seasons as professional crew on a private yacht in New England and the Caribbean.
 Be sure to read Chef Annie’s lifestyle and recipe blog At Home & At Sea.

 E, as she’s called around here, has been a part of the Riggin crew going on 17 years.
-She holds the official title of Shore Operations Manager but really is an indispensable part of the day to day operations, doing a bit of everything – except sailing the boat and cooking.
-E lives in nearby with her daughter Annaliese (also part of the bunkie team), fiancé, and her bonus-son.
+She holds the official title of Shoreside Operations Manager but really is an indispensable part of the day to day operations, doing a bit of everything – except sailing the boat and cooking.
+E lives nearby with her daughter Annaliese (also part of the bunkie team), fiancé, and her bonus-son.
 If you have trouble locating her, first check to see if there is a Patriots game on as that’s where you will most likely find her.
-If there’s no game, she is probably hiking in the woods or in a cozy place knitting, cross stitching.
+If there’s no game, she is probably hiking in the woods or in a cozy place knitting, cross stitching, or sewing.
 You might also find her wandering around the garden playing in the dirt or stalking James Bond around the globe.